SHird/PRGmatic/README.txt

 4. TO TURN OFF THE COMPUTE ANALYSIS OR MUSCLE ALIGNMENT Open PRGMATIC.pl in a text editor.
 On line 74, it should say �multiCompute();�.
 Put a pound sign (#) in front of this line and save the file.
 That should effectively turn off calling the compute package and there should be no errors.
 To turn off the MUSCLE multi-sequence alignment, open the PRGmatic.pl in a text editor and put a pound sign (#) in from of line
-73, which should read �muscleAlignments()�.
+73, which should read "muscleAlignments()".
 Save the file.
 5. PRGMATIC FOLDER
 In the PRGMATIC folder you should now have 10 things: